darylalim/generate-audio-audiocraft-audiogen/README.md

 # generate-audio-audiocraft-audiogen
- Generate audio from text with Audiocraft AudioGen.
+ Generate audio from text with AudioCraft AudioGen.